для этой страницы,

 The following picture shows the screen configuration for the multi-monitor setup, where each slave renders its viewport to a single monitor.Projection and modelview matrices are automatically calculated on the basis of the viewer's position.Screen Configuration (the left picture) for Multi-Monitor Setup (the right picture)

 - A multi-projector setup formed by projectors, where each slave renders its viewport via the corresponding projector.
 By default, the projectors display images as seen from the viewer's position.

 Projector Configuration (the left picture) for Multi-Projector Setup (the right picture)A special case of the multi-projection setup is CAVE (Cave Automatic Virtual Environment):Projection and modelview matrices are automatically calculated on the basis of the viewer's position.Projection Configuration for CAVE

 - Wait for connections - waiting until all Slaves are connected.

 - Starting... - MTU calculation and startup synchronization of all hosts.

 - Session Started - the session is started.

 - Session Finished - the session is over, all Slaves are disconnected.

-Let us consider Syncker running in the synchronous mode using broadcast addressing with the Master and a single Slave:
+Let us consider Syncker running in the asynchronous mode using broadcast addressing with the Master and a single Slave: